doximity/swift-style-guide/README.markdown

 ## Closure Expressions

 Use trailing closure syntax only if there's a single closure expression parameter at the end of the argument list.
-Give the closure parameters descriptive names.
+Otherwise, use a descriptive name for each closure parameter.

-For method calls with multiple closures, use a descriptive name for each closure parameter, and add a newline before each parameter name (including the first)
+For method calls where closure arguments are specified by name (rather than using trailing closure syntax), add a newline before each parameter name (including the first)

 **Preferred:**
 ```swift